Primary Paradigms

 Previous Haskell code executes no actions

-Must execute IO
+Must execute IO program to

 do input/output